BrieflyX/ctf-pwns/escape/ORM/README.md

 Trying several times, I found that after adding 8 projects then a migrate would trigger segmentation fault.
 Debugging shows we can corrupt stack `R` which return addresses are stored, and there cannot be null-byte.

+I didn't figure out what exact reason triggers vulnerability.
+It seems that migrate function calls `strcpy` to copy project name onto stack `R`.
+Because in normal it reads 7 bytes into 8-bytes buffer, there is a null-byte preventing overflow.
+However, I guess, when adding more than 8 projects, the name buffer would be overwritten by a buffer pointer (which is `0xA0A0A0A0...` with no null-byte).
+Thus `strcpy` would also copy `description` content onto stack and cause corruption of stack `R`.

 I chose to return to `80808080808084B6` which prints `[+] Migrating ` string (the original call only writes 14 bytes).
 As long as there is a huge value resides on stack `L`, we could leak many bytes including flag string.

 ```